Best Tips For Hiring A Wix Partner In The Wix Marketplace

 Wix will lower their ability to be shown to potential clients and they will lose out on opportunities for their business.

-Wix will even suspend the account in the for longer periods of bad service so that the partner does not show at all in the Wix Arena.
+Wix will even suspend the account in the for longer periods of bad service so that the partner does not show at all in the Wix Marketplace.

 This creates a more competitive advantage for you as the entrepreneur and for the system to be more efficient and weed out those partners who aren't serious about their business.

-Since the arena is set up so that all entrepreneurs and freelancers/agencies have autonomy when making their selections it's important to consider you are on your own for the most part.
+Since the marketplace is set up so that all entrepreneurs and freelancers/agencies have autonomy when making their selections it's important to consider you are on your own for the most part.

 There will be no customer service to turn to if you do not work it out with your partner.